HYAR7E/AlgorithmProject/ProyectoAlgoritmo/info.md

         Show requests, workers and enterprises
         --- ADMIN MENU FINISHED ---

-        Added static global variables of the proyect in database.cpp

-        *Worker apply to job offers in fu_worker.cpp *Enterprise accept worker applies fu_enterprise.cpp
+        *Worker applies to job offers in fu_worker.cpp *Enterprise accept worker applies fu_enterprise.cpp
-        **Allow to erase data with condition of do not show their profiles *(worker) Active/inactive status of cv according to filled data
+        **Allow to erase data with condition of do not show their profiles Added static global variables of the proyect in database.cpp

-        *(enterprise) Open chat in printEnterprises function
+        *(worker) Active/inactive status of cv according to filled data (store in void global variable) *(guest) Ask for worker data or enterprise data when set account type in chooseAccountType function in fu_guest.cpp *(enterprise) Open chat in printEnterprises function
         *(admin) Add admin to Person structure function, add its own structure inherited from Person structure, add its print function to myData function in fu_global.cpp
         *(admin) Ban worker or enterprise